 Yesterday, given a back-channel tip, I steeled myself for the next anti-ADHD screed from the The New York Times, fully expecting yet another stigma-producing attack on the diagnosis itself and the medications so often successful in treating it.
 Yet, last night, when I read online the story by reporter Alan Schwarz (“Drowned in a Sea of Prescriptions”), my reaction was both grief and relief.

-Because Adderall so often can cause problems, I encourage people to consider it only after trying the methylphenidate class stimulants (Ritalin, Focalin, Concerta, Daytrana, etc.) and some newer delivery systems in the amphetamine class (such as Vyvanse).
-(Ideally, a trial should be given of both the amphetamine and methylphenidate classes, to see which works best.
-Sometimes even a combination of the two proves optimal.)
+Because Adderall so often can cause problems, I encourage people to take a conservative route: Consider it only after trying the methylphenidate class stimulants (Ritalin, Focalin, Concerta, Daytrana, etc.) and some newer delivery systems in the amphetamine class (such as Vyvanse).
+(Ideally, a trial should be given of both the amphetamine and methylphenidate classes, to see which works best.)
 Yet, so many physicians prefer starting new patients with Adderall, even though it is mostly an old and outdated option, given superior delivery systems available today that release the medication more evenly, creating less of a “rollercoaster” for neurotransmitters.
 Still, the ignorance around Adderall is only one piece in a very problematic and often tragic puzzle:

 - Physicians who see ADHD as a “simple condition.”
 “You just throw a stimulant at it!,” one psychiatrist told me, explaining why he didn’t find ADHD treatment interesting and therefore not worthy his study.
 In fact, ADHD is a highly complex condition, especially when it is diagnosed later in life.
 A thorough history must be taken, including teasing out signs of the co-existing conditions suffered by an estimated 75 percent of late-diagnosis adults with ADHD.
 Medication must be started at a low dose (“There is no starting dose!”
 I’ve repeated for years, ad nauseum, yet still that seems the status quo.).
 Symptom targets must be identified and tracked.
 Yet what is the percentage of cases in which this kind of care is actually shown?
 From my long and close observation, it’s about ten percent.
 At best.
 Not a scientific opinion but one I stand by as reflecting at least a significant sub-section of the ADHD population.